 **Helpful tips and common mistakes

 Quinoa is a great source of protein.
-You can cook it in chicken broth for more flavor and even cook it in the rice cooker for more convenience.
-Throw it together with charred shishito peppers, sweet corn, and sauteed upland cress and you have a summer bowl of flavors.
-Add extra protein onto with pan-fried salmon and extra flavor with basil pistou and you have a completely different yet equally delicious dish!
+It's versatile and can even cook in the rice cooker.
+Throw it together with charred shishito peppers, sweet corn, and upland cress and you have a summer bowl of flavors.
+Add pan-fried salmon and homemade basil pistou and you have a completely different yet equally delicious dish!

 Basil pistou is a great alternative for those who may be allergic to nuts.
 It's a bit tart and sweet from the tomatoes while still preserving the flavors of the basil.
 If you have a mortar and pestle, by all means, use it (some say it tastes better when prepared the traditional way).
 Otherwise, use a food processor to make this condiment in a flash.